Using rocprofv3#

 rocprofv3 --kokkos-trace -- <application_path>

-The above command generates a marker-trace file prefixed with the process ID.
+The preceding command generates a marker-trace file prefixed with the process ID.

 $ cat 210_marker_api_trace.csv